Blog>Expert Advice>Do you need planning permission for a conservatory?

 Do you need planning permission for a conservatory?

-You’ll need planning permission if your conservatory covers an area greater than 50% of the area covered by your original house.
-In addition, if your conservatory is positioned at the front or side of your home, you’ll often need planning permission.
+However, you will need planning permission if your conservatory covers an area greater than 50% of the area covered by your original house.
+If your conservatory is positioned at the front or side of your home, you’ll often need planning permission.

 When is conservatory planning permission not required?